sparktseung/sparktseung.github.io/pages/Chinese-IPO/Chinese-IPO.md

 ## Getting the data

-There are not a lot of data source available for the issue prices of IPOs in the Chinese market.
+There are not a lot of data sources available for the issue prices of IPOs in the Chinese market.
 The best I can find is the `akshare` package in Python, which in turn pulls IPO data from [eastmoney](http://data.eastmoney.com/xg/xg/dxsyl.html), a Chinese stock broker.
 They have three datasets of IPO, `sh` for (mostly) bluechip stocks traded on the Shanghai Stock Exchange, and `zxb`/`cyb` for smaller companies traded on the Shenzhen Stock Exchange.

 ```python